Geosciences Research Overview

 Igneous and metamorphic petrology; core complexes and terranes; shear zones, faults and fault focus; extension and rifting of the lithosphere; structure and processes of the mantle.

-Jerry Magloughlin, John Singleton, Dennis Harry, Derek Schutt, and Rick Aster
+Jerry Magloughlin, John Singleton, Dennis Harry, Derek Schutt, Lauren Harrison, and Rick Aster

 HYDROGEOLOGY AND HYDROGEOPHYSICS